bchareyre/yade-mpi/doc/sphinx/user.rst

 Triangulated surfaces
 =====================

-Yade integrates with the the `GNU Triangulated Surface library <http://gts.sourceforge.net>`_, exposed in python via th 3rd party :yref:`external:gts` module.
-GTS provides variety of functions for surface manipuation (coarsening, tesselation, simlification, import), to be found in its documentation.
+Yade integrates with the the `GNU Triangulated Surface library <http://gts.sourceforge.net>`_, exposed in python via the 3rd party :yref:`external:gts` module.
+GTS provides variety of functions for surface manipulation (coarsening, tesselation, simplification, import), to be found in its documentation.

 GTS surfaces are geometrical objects, which can be inserted into simulation as set of particles whose :yref:`Body.shape` is of type :yref:`Facet` -- single triangulation elements. :yref:`pack.gtsSurface2Facets` can be used to convert GTS surface triangulation into list of :yref:`bodies<Body>` ready to be inserted into simulation via ``O.bodies.append``.